transalte/transalte.github.io/_docs/asp_lesson_01.md

 ![live.menu and selector](/assets/img/asp_menuSelector.png)*live.menu & selector~*

-> Remember two things, we are not dealing with  signal here so there is no tilde after the **+** sign.

 Now, an output of 0 from the `live.menu` triggers a 1 on `selector~` which lets the selected filter outputs through correctly.